-F1: Hamilton wins crash-marred Tuscan GP, Bottas 2nd
+F1: Hamilton keeps his cool to win crash-marred Tuscan GP

 No drivers were hurt but several were angered by the tactics deployed at the front.

-“They want to kills us or what?” asked French driver Romain Grosjean, who narrowly avoided crashing.
+“They want to kill us or what?” asked French driver Romain Grosjean, who narrowly avoided crashing.
 “This is the worst thing I have seen.”

-Sainz Jr. called the incident “unacceptable.”
+Sainz called the incident “unacceptable.”

 When the race re-started it was on the grid, meaning Bottas was on pole ahead of Hamilton.